 The Laos temptation was the spark that reignited my desire to return to Asia.
 It accelerated when my primary travel-writing market, the Bulletin newspaper in Bend, Oregon, stopped publishing my weekly stories after 10 years.
 As my income took an immediate dive, I was forced to consider where I might be able to live on a retirement income.
 Southeast Asia leaped to the head of the list.

 With my parents and son having passed, I had only two immediate family members (and a few cousins) surviving, a sister in Oregon and my brother in Japan.
-Although my sister and I chatted from time to time, I had more in common with Fred, who had lived in Japan since 1977.
-His wife, two adult children and one grandchild were all there.
+Although my sister and I chatted from time to time, I had more in common with Fred, a linguistics professor who had lived in Japan since 1977.
+His wife, two adult children and one grandchild (now two) were all there.
 I missed being closer to them.

 I had flashes of interest from English-language newspapers in Hong Kong and Beijing.
 Mostly, though, publications were seeking tech-savvy journalists in their 30s and 40s, not 60s.
 And I discovered, to my disappointment, that seniors were also not graciously welcomed to teaching positions.
 Perhaps I had waited too long in my life to make this move.